Leiden Institute of Physics

-- Step 2: The supervisor needs to perform a plagarism check using the software programme 'Turnitin' in Blackboard.
+- Step 2: The supervisor needs to perform a plagarism check using the software programme 'Turnitin' in Brightspace.
 Please use your physicslecturers account to log in and access Turnitin.
 Download here the instructions for the plagiarism check.

 - Step 3: The supervisor discusses the evaluation with the second corrector and the student and both correctors sign the required forms.

 Step 6+7: After completing all forms, the student will upload the thesis in the Thesis Repository and the secretary checks the result.

 The following document (NL/EN) describes the role of the supervisor in the plagiarism check and the thesis repository in more details: